How to upgrade or downgrade your American Express card

 If you want to upgrade or downgrade your Amex card, the next step to take is to call the issuer.
 Use the customer service number on the back of your credit card, and a representative will help.

 American Express also has a helpful online chat feature you can use to see about upgrading or downgrading your card.
 However, you may still be asked to call in depending on your unique situation.

 Make the most of your upgrade or downgrade

 Whether you choose to upgrade to a credit card with better perks or downgrade in order to save money on annual fees, there are steps you can take to make the most of the transaction.
 Here are some additional tips that can help you upgrade or downgrade in a way that benefits you.

 Make sure you time your upgrade or downgrade in a way that minimizes fees or maximizes perks and rewards.
 If you downgrade from Platinum Card after you have had it for 14 months and already paid the second annual fee, for example, you might as well keep it another 10 months until the before annual fee is posted again, then make the switch.
 That way, you can use airport lounge access when you travel and have additional time to use all the travel credits.

 Ask about rewards transfer

-Typically, you become ineligible for a credit card welcome bonus when you upgrade or downgrade a card instead of applying for a new account.
-However, you can always call the card issuer and ask them to make an exception.
-It’s possible they’ll allow you to earn a new bonus, but you’ll never know unless you ask.
+Typically, you become ineligible for a credit card welcome offer when you upgrade or downgrade a card instead of applying for a new account.
+However, you can always call the card issuer and ask for an exception.
+It’s possible you could earn a new welcome offers, but you’ll never know unless you ask.